Milan–Bologna railway: Route

 The line starts at Milano Centrale and runs along the belt railway, along with the lines to Venice and Genoa, passing through the stations of Milano Lambrate (where it separates from the line for Venice), Milano Forlanini and Milano Rogoredo, where it separates from the line for Genoa.
 The line between Rogoredo and San Giuliano Milanese has been doubled since 1991 with the construction of the fast line on the historic route and the building of the stations of San Donato Milanese (which was not actually opened until 2003) and Borgolombardo.

 Since 1997, the line to Sordio junction (before San Zenone al Lambro) has been quadrupled by the construction of a new line that bypasses the town of Melegnano and that is used by traffic to and from the high-speed line.
-Shortly after Melegnano, the historic line and the new line cross the Lambro river on two separate bridges.
+Shortly after Melegnano, the historic line and the new line cross the river Lambro on two separate bridges.
 After San Zenone, the line passes through Tavazzano station, which, since 2005, has been linked by the Interconnessione di Tavazzano (Tavazzano interconnection) between the historic line and the new line that it used by high-speed traffic.